-The verse begins with a word that beckons us to resketch the immediate context--For God so loved the world.
-John 3:16 obviously is tucked away in chapter 3 which records a most intriguing account.
-A Jewish teacher named Nicodemus came to see Jesus one night (1).
+The verse begins with a word that beckons us to look back at the immediate context.
+"For."
+For God so loved the world.
+John 3:16 is tucked away in the significant third chapter which records a most intriguing account.

+In verse 1 we're told that a Jewish teacher named Nicodemus came to see Jesus one night.
 Why at night?
 Apparently he was intrigued by the Master Teacher but did not want his peers to know so.

-He said to Jesus (2), "Rabbi, we know you are a teacher who has come from God."
+He said to Jesus in verse 2, "Rabbi, we know you are a teacher who has come from God."
 Nicodemus could tell there was something special about Jesus.
 How?
 He continues (2b), "For no one could perform the miraculous signs you are doing if God were not with him."

-At that point Jesus told Nicodemus, "No one can see the kingdom of God unless he is born again (3)."
+Perhaps he expected a polite "thank you" for his compliment, but that's not what Jesus gave him.
+Rather Jesus told Nicodemus in verse 3, "No one can see the kingdom of God unless he is born again."

 That flabbergasted the Pharisee.
-He asked (4), "How can a man be born when he is old?"
+So he asked (4), "How can a man be born when he is old?"

 Jesus explained in verses 5-8 that He was talking about a supernatural birth.
-Mere religion won't cut it.
-To enter God's kingdom a person must be born again, and to be born again a person must experience the Sovereign, regenerating work of the Spirit of God.
+Being good won't cut it.
+Being religious won't either.
+To enter God's kingdom a person must be born again, and to be born again a person must experience the regenerating work of the Sovereign Spirit of God.